Toenail Fungus Treatment

 Once a nail fungus begins, it can persist indefinitely if not treated and cause permanent damage to the nail.
 Over-the-counter remedies are not usually successful in treating fungal nail infections.
 Prescription oral anti-fungals are typically required, and need to be taken for two to three months in the case of toenail infections.
 Fingernail infections may clear up in a shorter time.
-Recently, laser treatments, such as Excel V, have been found to be able to eliminate the fungus as well, usually in about six treatments.
+Recently, laser treatments have been found to be able to eliminate the fungus as well, usually in about six treatments.

 The fungus is only “cured” by the regrowth of a new, healthy nail.
 Because nails grow slowly, this might take up to a year.
 In severe cases, the infected nail may need to be removed.